Travel to Seoul, and you can easily navigate your way around the majority of the city by subway.

 Visit Los Angeles, and it's pretty tough to do much of anything if you don't have your own private car.

-Bangkok on the other hand is a city where nearly every possible mode of transportation is available and necessary to use on a regular basis to get around.
+On the other hand, Bangkok is a city where nearly every possible mode of transportation is available and necessary to use regularly to get around.

 So here are the five most common forms of transportation in Bangkok.

 1. BTS / MRT / Airport Link

 Relatively new to Bangkok's transportation scene are the BTS, MRT, and Airport Link.